romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following are true regarding the components and integration of actions, workflows, jobs, steps, runs, and the marketplace in GitHub Actions?
+Q: Which of the following are true regarding the components and integration of actions, workflows, jobs, steps, runs, and the marketplace in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Conditional keywords can be used in steps to control their execution based on certain conditions**